backco/tracesim/README.md

 Implementation of generic edit distance has been omitted from this repository due to licensing restrictions, but can be found at:

-Note that running all experiments with the sample ratios reported in the paper is very resource and time intensive. g
+Note that running all experiments with the sample ratios reported in the paper is very resource and time intensive.